abpframework/abp/docs/en/How-To/Azure-Active-Directory-Authentication-MVC.md

         }
 ````

-And thats it, integration is completed.
+And that's it, integration is completed.
 Keep on mind that you can connect any other external authentication providers.

 ## The Source Code